is a photographer and writer born in Norway 1967, based on a peninsula outside Oslo.

 Jensen has worked on assignments for various magazines, companies and NGOs.
 She has published several books on food, illustrated poetry, book- and cd covers, and photographed performing artists and musicians.
-Her work has been shown in both solo- and group exhibitions in Norway and abroad.
+Her work has been shown in both solo- and group exhibitions in Europe and the US.

 Jensen is one of nine photographers in volume III of the biannual anthology Norwegian Journal of Photography (2017) with her recent work – Quantum.
 An extended presentation of this project, including an essay exploring aspects of family borne patterns is published as a book by Schilt Publishing (pre launch at AIPAD in New York April 2018) parallel to an exhibition at Lumina Gallery in Oslo spring 2018 .